 The success of Stanford Transportation’s sustainable commute programs including vanpools and free public transit, along with the recent surge in telecommuting, contributed to the university reaching an all-time low drive-alone rate.
-The percentage of commuting students, faculty, and staff decreased from 67% in 2003 to 38% in 2024.
+The percentage of drive-alone commuting students, faculty, and staff decreased from 67% in 2003 to 38% in 2024.
 Bike commuting climbed from 9% in 2002 to 19%.

 Transportation